snelsi/next-recaptcha-v3/README.md

 Use `executeRecaptcha` function returned from the `useReCaptcha` hook to generate token.
 Add a unique [action name](https://developers.google.com/recaptcha/docs/v3#actions) to better understand at what moment the token was generated.

-> 🛈 Actions may only contain alphanumeric characters and slashes, and must not be user-specific.
+> 🛈 Note: Actions might contain only alphanumeric characters, slashes, and underscores.
+Actions must not be user-specific.

 ```tsx
 import { useState } from "react";